runeimp/homebrew-helpers/README.md

 ### `brew-url`

 Extends Homebrews list of subcommands.
 After doing a `brew update` there are often many packages I want to readup on via their website.
 But using `brew info <package>` and then having to copy & paste the URL into my browser is cumbersom.
 And as most good developers; I'm sooo lazy.
-So I created this subcommand so you can now simply `brew url wget` to open up the website for `wget` in Chrome.
+So I created this subcommand so you can now simply `brew url wget` to open up the website for `wget` in your default browser.

+The default browser is either the config variable `browser`, the environment variable `BROWSER_NAME`, or OS default (Safari).

+Config checking now looks for either `${XDG_CONFIG_HOME}/brew-url` or `${HOME}/.brew-url` so you can set the script variable `browser` to the app name of the browser you wish `brew-url` to use as it's default.

+The config variable `browser` takes precedence over the environment variable `BROWSER_NAME`.
+And the environment variable takes precedence over the OS default.

 #### `brew url -c <package>`